 Even if the compression of this “tale” is extreme, we might conclude we have after all been told everything we need to know about this episode, except that, of course, all the context is missing, especially the context that could help us better judge the significance of the information we are given in the final sentence.
 Is shoe hurling really a grave insult?
 (Apparently it is, and not something Jaffe has invented.)
 If so, is it an even graver insult to former President Bush that the magistrate reduced the journalist’s sentence?
 What does this tell us about the legacy of the US invasion of Iraq?

-Doctors are attempting to freeze-dry a severely disabled girl, nine years old, to keep her child-size at her parent’s request.
+Doctors are attempting to freeze-dry a severely disabled girl, 9-years old, to keep her child-size at her parent’s request.

 Born with static encephalopathy, she cannot walk or talk and has the mental capacity of a month-old infant.